oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 1. List of Available Payment Methods
    - Set up the list of available payment methods that you allow for your customers.
 The payment methods available are Bank Transfer (via Virtual Account and Unique Code), Cards (Credit Card/Debit Card), E-Wallet, and QRIS
 1. Amount type
-   - Open Amount : Accept payments of any amount, or up to specified amount
+   - Open Amount: Accept payments of any amount, or up to specified amount
-   - Closed Amount : Only accept payments of the specified amount
+   - Closed Amount: Only accept payments of the specified amount
 1. Admin Fee type:
    - Include Admin Fee: Admin fee will be deducted from the amount once the fund is settled to your balance.
 Admin fee borne by merchant.
    - Excluded from total amount: Admin fee will be added to the customer's total payment.
 Admin fee borne by the customer.